 An attorney who is inactive for part, but not all of an MCLE compliance period is still required to complete a reduced or prorated number of MCLE hours based on the number of months he or she was active.

-Credit may be claimed for education activities taken any time during the compliance period, even if a member is inactive when completing the activity.
+Credit may be claimed for education activities taken any time during the compliance period, even if an attorney is inactive when completing the activity.
 However, that credit cannot be carried forward from one compliance period to another.

 If you complete MCLE education after the end of your reporting period to make up for missing credits, you will not be able to count them again for the next compliance period.

 You have to file a transfer to inactive status form before the MCLE reporting deadline to avoid the requirement.

 There are benefits, however, to being inactive.
 Inactive attorneys who turn 70 do not have to pay the State Bar fee beginning in the next calendar year.